The Journey: An evil world set on overpowering your spirit

 He slowed his pace even more on the gruelling road so that she could keep up.
 She engaged his mind, and with adept tactility, she drew him closer.
 He was still going forward, but his vision was not so clear.
 He rejoiced in this new companion as the attacks subsided.
 Like an unused sword becomes dull, so did his edge.
 He rested more often for her until one day, he stopped, promising himself to continue once she was settled.
 Time passed, and he looked at the clear skies.

 He could no longer feel their watching eyes.

 He opened his eyes in a moment of clarity and looked at her with knowing eyes.
 She looked back at him with soft eyes, both understanding each other's thoughts.
 She didn't smirk, laugh or display any glint of acknowledgement.
 Never stepping out of character.
 He rose, conviction relit like roaring lion of fire, without a word and started walking into the re-emerged haze—no more clear skies.
 She didn't pursue him.

-Her silence sounded like
+Her silence sounded like cackling in his ears.

 He wondered what was at the end of this road that warranted such a broad spectrum of warring.
 His thoughts sunk in disbelief.
 She had such warm soulful eyes, directly contrasting the swordsman's cold, shivering, soulless eyes, yet she was a hundred times more deadly.

 How do you fight when you don't even know you are under attack?
 He thought about the distinct nature of the battles and how they paralleled the world left behind.